 Doctor of Philosophy in English

-The Ph.D. degree offers the opportunity for advanced and concentrated research to students who hold an M.A. degree in English or a related field, from KU or elsewhere.
+The Ph.D. in English offers the opportunity for advanced and concentrated research to students who hold an M.A. degree in English or a related field, from KU or elsewhere.
+All of our programs boast distinguished and award-winning faculty with notable research publications and a deep foundation in their areas of specialization.

 Admission to Graduate Studies